zmwaris/hardcode/_posts/2023-04-02-variables-functions-classes.markdown

 The data types that can be defined are as follows:
     Primitive data types - The data types that are native to the programming language.

 {% highlight dt %}
         "int", "float", "char", "short", "long", "boolean", "double".
 {% endhighlight %}

     Non-primitive data types - Data types that combine various primitive data types and their properties.

 {% highlight npdt %}
         "Classes", "interfaces", "arrays"
 {% endhighlight %}

 Functions:
 Fucntions can be defined as the objects that comprise of logic, variables and data structures and provide the desired results as per the logic defined inside the function.

-Defining a function:
+#### Defining a function:

-In Python the function definition is fairly simple as compared to other languages:

-We use the keyword "def" to define a function in Python:
+In Python the function definition is fairly simple as compared to other languages.
+We use the keyword "def" to define a function in Python.

-{ % highlight func %}
+{% highlight func %}
     def func(a, b):
         c = a + b
         return c